k-wall/-kafka_istio_ingress/openshift/README.md

 # How's it work?

-* The [Gateway API](https://gateway-api.sigs.k8s.io/) is configured to allow to use SNI based routing (TLSRoute).
-Istio responds by creating a Envoy instance, wired to a Kubernetes service which is exposed by using a External Load Balancer kube service.
+* The [Gateway API](https://gateway-api.sigs.k8s.io/) resources are configured for SNI based routing (`Gateway`/`TLSRoute`).
-* The Kafka CR is configured to expose `cluster-ip` TLS listeners, which provide 1 service per broker and 1 for bootstrap.
-The `advertisedHost` feature is used to get Kafka to adveritize broker addresses that are publicly accessible.
+* The Kafka CR is configured using TLS listeners of type `cluster-ip`.
+These provide 1 kubernetes service per broker and 1 for bootstrap.
+* The Strimzi `advertisedHost` feature is used to get Kafka to adveritize broker addresses that are publicly accessible.
 * Alongside each Kafka CR we create [TLSRoute](https://gateway-api.sigs.k8s.io/concepts/api-overview/#tlsroute) objects (1 per service) that permit traffic to be ingressed to the bootstrap and broker address(es).
 * Route53 is used to create CNAME DNS entries to create public resolvable DNS names for kafka bootstrap and broker(s).

 # Prequistes

 1. Clone this repo and `cd` into the `openshift` directory.

 # Prepare cluster